elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 At the next render phase, React will ask our component, “should I re-render you?”
 If our state were mutable objects, we would have to self-reconcile our state between two render phases, via the usual prescription of a recursive equality check or some hand-tuned mechanism.
 But because our state is immutable, we have only have to do a reference equality check, via Om [cursors](https://github.com/swannodette/om/wiki/Cursors).

-David Nolen's [article](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/) goes in depth.
+David Nolen’s [article](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/) goes in depth.

 ### State over time

-As your program's state changes over time, Om automatically re-renders the components that depend on the changed state, producing the DOM represented by your state.
+As your program’s state changes over time, Om automatically re-renders the components that depend on the changed state, producing the DOM represented by your state.
 We can think of it like this:

 %%%f(s\_0) \\Rightarrow \\mathit{DOM}\_0%%%